|Q.||What is mediation?|

 |Q.||Is there a complaint procedure?|

-|A.||If a participant has a complaint against either the mediator or the mediation process itself, the complaint is to be reduced to writing and mailed or taken to the chief District Court judge in the district in which the mediation took place. |
+|A.||If a participant has a complaint against either the mediator or the mediation process itself, the complaint is to be reduced to writing and mailed to the chief District Court judge in the district in which the mediation took place. |